Geometric properties of disintegration of measures: Absolute continuity from disintegration maps

 \end{proof}

 \

-\begin{remark} If in Proposition \ref{mmf} we do not ask for $\Omega = X^*$ (see Definition \ref{def_mmf}), the weakly continuity of the disintegration map is given for $p^*\mu$-almost every $y \in X^*$ due the definition of metric measure foliation.
-Although it seems to be a strong condition, in general cases of interest we have it satisfied, as in Example \ref{ex_prod} and Example \ref{ex_group}, for instance. \end{remark}
+\begin{remark} If in Proposition \ref{mmf} we do not ask for $\Omega = X^*$, the weak continuity of the disintegration map is given for $p_*\mu$-almost every $y \in X^*$ due the definition of metric measure foliation.
+Although it seems to be a strong condition, in general cases of interest we have it satisfied, as in Examples \ref{ex_prod} and \ref{ex_group}, for instance. \end{remark}

 \